Terra Docs

 Prerequisite

-Before following the steps below, make sure you've followed the guide to stream data from a wearable device to your app
+Before following the steps below, make sure you've followed the guide to

 Setting up a connection